systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ![Ugly debug output](/tutorial-img/06-customizing/ugly_debug_output.png)

 Ugly, but functional!
-You can dismiss the modal by pressing 'Escape' or clicking on the Workspace.
+You can dismiss the modal by pressing 'Escape' or clicking anywhere on the screen.

 ### Mapping the Qualification states